Demand for robot cooks rises as kitchens combat COVID-19

 As salad bars shut down, Hayward, California-based Chowbotics started getting more inquiries about Sally, a robot about the size of a refrigerator that makes a variety of salads and bowls.
 Sally lets customers choose from 22 prepared ingredients stored inside the machine.
 It can make around 65 bowls a day before kitchen workers need to refill the ingredients.

 Prior to this year, Chowbotics had sold around 125 of its $35,000 robots, primarily to hospitals and colleges.
-But since the coronavirus hit, sales have jumped more than 60 percent, CEO Rick Wilmer said, with growing interest from grocery stores, senior living communities and even the U.S. Department of Defense.
+But since the coronavirus hit, sales have jumped more than 60%, CEO Rick Wilmer said, with growing interest from grocery stores, senior living communities and even the U.S. Department of Defense.

 Wilkinson Baking Co., whose BreadBot mixes, forms and bakes loaves of bread, has also been getting more inquiries.
 Randall Wilkinson, the CEO of the Walla Walla, Washington-based company, said the BreadBot serves shifting needs.
 Grocery shoppers no longer want self-serve options like olive bars, but they still want fresh and local food.
 Seeing how that food is made also gives them more confidence, he said.